 Biig Piig is a lost youth.
-She is the vintage jacket-wearing cool kid a few years above, drinking cider out of a mug and proudly soaking up every minute of an underage house party.
-Her music – a tangy mixer of neo-soul, rap and jazz – makes a beautiful commentary on everyday life, and celebrates the ordinary.
-What makes us human are the imperfections and struggles we go through everyday, and Biig Piig places no filter when it comes to talking about human nature.
-But it’s glorious.
+She is the vintage jacket-wearing cool kid a few years above, drinking cider from of a mug and crafting rollies at an underage house party.
+Her music – a woozy concoction of neo-soul, rap and jazz – describes the monotony on everyday life; gloriously finding beauty within the ordinary.
+What makes us human are our imperfections, and Biig Piig finds no reason to hide them in this hazy ode to growing up.

 Let me introduce you to the wonderful Jorja Smith – a singer-songwriter from the West Midlands.
 Having won the Brits Critics’ Choice Award earlier this year, she has exploded into the public eye with an exquisitely soulful repertoire to hand.
 “Beautiful Little Fools” was inspired by The Great Gatsby and written when she was only sixteen years old – specifically when Daisy hopes for her daughter to be a beautiful little fool.
 With a distinctly unapologetic message, this song talks out against societal constructs and sexist power structures in place.